alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 ```

 It iterates over the URLs returned by `tabGenerator()`, and then calls `isSafeToClose()` on each URL.
-If it's going to be closed, it prints the URL (so I can easily see if it closed the wrong tab, and get it back), then call the `.close()` method to actually close the tab.
+If it's going to be closed, it prints the URL (so I can see if it closed the wrong tab, and get it back), then calls the `.close()` method to actually close the tab.

-I have everything saved in a file called `close_work_tabs`, and at the top I have this shebang:
+I have everything saved in a file called `close_work_tabs`, and at the top I have this line:

 ```
 #!/usr/bin/env osascript -l JavaScript